by Work the World

 Our team also know which destinations lend themselves to certain fields.

 Take Sri Lanka, for example.
-Although the civil conflict came to an end nearly a decade ago, its ripples are still present in the lives of those affected.
-A large number of amputees seeking specialist help in our partner hospital in Kandy has resulted in departments catering specifically to the needs of these people.
-This also means it’s an opportunity to get experience working in rehabilitation for those studying or practicing Physiotherapy or Occupational Therapy.
+Although the civil conflict ended nearly a decade ago, its ripples are still present in the lives of those affected.
+A large number of amputees seeking specialist help in our partner hospital in Kandy has resulted in departments catering specifically to their needs.
+This also means it’s an opportunity for those studying or practising physiotherapy or occupational therapy to get experience working in rehabilitation.

 List your goals for the future

-Maybe you’re a radiography student who wants to familiarise yourself with darkroom practises, or a med student contemplating a future in anaesthetics.
-Either way, your goals and ambitions play an important part in defining your future.
-These are of the upmost importance when it comes to choosing your destination, so we put these among the most important factor when tailoring your placement.
+Maybe you’re a radiography student who wants to familiarise yourself with darkroom practices or a medical student contemplating a future in anaesthetics.
+Either way, your goals and ambitions are important in defining your future.
+These are of the utmost importance when it comes to choosing your destination, so we put these among the most important factors when tailoring your placement.

 Dentistry Elective in Dumaguete, the Philippines

-Choosing a destination where you’ll be able to engage with unfamiliar ailments, diseases and conditions can be daunting.
-But by putting yourself out in front of these challenges you'll reap untold benefits.
+Choosing a destination where you can encounter unfamiliar ailments, diseases, and conditions can be daunting.
+But you'll reap the benefits by putting yourself out there.

 Village Healthcare Experiences